Objectives of the service

 - Delivery companies using cyclists to move goods and hence needing fast but safe routes

-For each of these groups Beeline has users who are involved in shaping the solution:
+For each of these groups we have users who are involved in shaping the solution:

-- A European dockless bikeshare company (name under NDA) who are working with us to develop the solution for this customer segment
+- Several dockless bike/scooter share companies (names under NDA) who are engaging with and or working with us to develop the solution for this customer segment

 The needs of these users (for the whole navigation system, not just the routing) are as below: